A binary operation on the class of coherently diagonal complexes: Diagonal complexes

 \subsection{Applying unary operators}

-The reduced complexes in $\Kom(\Mat(\Cobo))$ can be inserted in appropriate unary basic planar diagrams, and then apply lemmas \ref{lem:Delooping}, \ref{lem:GaussianElimination}, and \ref{lem:rowsexchange} to obtain again a reduced complex in $\Kobo$.
-This process can be summarized in the following steps: \begin{enumerate} \item placing of the complex in the corresponding input disc of the $d$-input planar arc diagram by using equations (\ref{eq:KobPA}), \item removing the loops obtained by applying lemma \ref{lem:Delooping}, i.e, replacing each of them by a copy of $\emptyset\{+1\}\oplus\emptyset\{-1\}$, and \item applying lemma \ref{lem:rowsexchange} and gaussian elimination (lemma \ref{lem:GaussianElimination}), and removing in this way each invertible differential in the complex. \end{enumerate} \begin{definition}Let $(\Omega,d)$ be a chain complex in $\Kom(\Mat(\Cobo(k)))$, then a partial closure of $(\Omega,d)$ is a chain complex of the form $D_l\circ \cdots \circ D_1(\Omega)$ where $0\leq l<k$ and every $D_i$ ($1\leq i\leq l$) is a unary basic operator \end{definition} \parpic[r]{ }We have diagonal complexes whose partial closures are again diagonal complexes.
-For instance, embedding $\Omega_1$ of the example \ref{Ex:diagonal} in a unary basic planar diagram $U_1$ as the one on the right which has an associated rotation number $R_{U_1} = \frac{1}{2}$, produces the chain complex.
+The reduced complexes in $\Kom(\Mat(\Cobo))$ can be inserted in appropriate unary basic planar diagrams, and then apply delooping and gaussian elimination to obtain again a reduced complex in $\Kobo$.
+This process can be summarized in the following steps: \begin{enumerate} \item placing of the complex in the corresponding input disc of the $d$-input planar arc diagram by using equations (\ref{eq:KobPA}), \item removing the loops obtained and replacing each of them by a copy of $\emptyset\{+1\}\oplus\emptyset\{-1\}$, and \item applying gaussian elimination, and removing in this way each invertible differential in the complex. \end{enumerate}